-- b.
-Written notice shall be made via certified mail, return receipt requested and shall be in a language and manner that the member understands; - c.
-A copy of the written discharge/transfer notice shall be put in the member's record; - d.
+- d.
 When the safety or health of members or provider staff is endangered, written notice shall be given as soon as possible before the transfer or discharge to the member, a family member and/or the authorized representative, if known, and the case manager; and - e.
 The written notice shall include the following: - i.
 A reason for the transfer or discharge; - ii.
 The effective date of the transfer or discharge; - iii.
 An explanation of a member's right to personal and/or third parties' representation at all stages of the transfer or discharge process; - iv.
 Contact information for the Advocacy Center; - v.
 Names of provider personnel available to assist the member and family in decision making and transfer arrangements; - vi.
 The date, time and place for the discharge planning conference; - vii.
 A statement regarding the member's appeal rights; - viii.
 The name of the director, current address and telephone number of the Division of Administrative Law; and - ix.
-A statement regarding the member's right to remain with the provider and not be transferred or discharged if an appeal is timely filed.
+A statement regarding the member's right to remain with the provider and not be transferred or discharged if an appeal is timely filed. - 9.
+Provider transfer or discharge responsibilities shall include: - a.
+Holding a transfer or discharge planning conference with the member, family, case manager (if applicable), legal representative and advocate, if such is known;

-CHAPTER 2: BEHAVIORAL HEALTH SERVICES SECTION 2.3: OUTPATIENT SERVICES - PERSONAL CARE SERVICES (PCS)
+SECTION 2.3: OUTPATIENT SERVICES - Personal Care Services (PCS) PAGE(S) 13

-- 9. Provider transfer or discharge responsibilities shall include: - a.
-Holding a transfer or discharge planning conference with the member, family, case manager (if applicable), legal representative and advocate, if such is known; - b.
-Developing discharge options that will provide reasonable assurance that the member will be transferred or discharge to a setting that can be expected to meet their needs; - c.
+- b.
+Developing discharge options that will provide reasonable assurance that the member will be transferred or discharge to a setting that can be expected to meet his/her needs; - c.
 Preparing an updated service plan, as applicable, and preparing a written discharge summary that shall include, at a minimum, a summary of the health, behavioral issues, social issues and nutritional status of the member; and - d.
 Providing all services required prior to discharge that are contained in the final update of the service plan, as applicable, and in the transfer or discharge plan.